RetroDECK/ES-DE/USERGUIDE.md

 ### Single gamefile installation

-Let's start with the simple scenario of a single game file per platform, which is the case for the majority of systems.
+Let's start with the simple scenario of a single ROM game file per platform, which is the case for the majority of systems.
 In this example we're setting up ES to play Nintendo Entertainment System games.

 The supported file extensions are listed in [es_systems.cfg_unix](resources/templates/es_systems.cfg_unix) and [es_systems.cfg_windows](resources/templates/es_systems.cfg_windows).